-“Whoa!
-You’re just slingin’ it, aren’t ya?”
-Toby said.
-“How far out there can you get it?”
-He looked befuddled as I took a step downstream and launched another cast with the long leader.
+John looked befuddled as I took a step downstream and launched another cast bankside, with the long leader and a pair of streamers.

 “Damn!”
-Toby shook his head and chuckled as he watched chunks of olive rabbit fur arc through the air and land inches from the tree stump.
+John shook his head and chuckled as he watched chunks of olive rabbit fur arc through the air and land inches from the tree stump.
 I paused for two seconds and then started stripping again.
 When a trout swirled and grabbed the Full Pint streamer, John howled with approval.
 “That’s excellent!”

 Weight and Stuff

-For the streamer game to work there’s gotta be some weight in the system.
-Streamers are a subsurface tactic, so somewhere on the rig, or in the fly, you need tungsten, brass or lead to get the streamer through the surface and down to the fish.
+For the streamer game to work, we need weight in the system.
+Streamers are a subsurface tactic, so somewhere on the rig or in the fly, we add tungsten, brass or lead to get the fly through the surface and down to the fish.

 In fact, all fishing casts are about weight.
 With conventional tackle, the weight of the lure, bait, bobber or split shot pulls line off the spool and sails to the target.
-In traditional fly fishing, the casting weight comes from the fly line itself.
-Fly line was designed to cast light or wind resistant flies; it weighs enough to push those light flies to a target.
+But in fly fishing, the casting weight comes from the fly line itself.
+Understand, fly line was designed to cast light or wind resistant flies.
+And it weighs enough to push those light flies to a target.

-With conventional tackle, the weight is in the lure.
+Remember, with conventional tackle, the weight is in the lure.
 It’s build into the Rooster Tail, Rapala, bait or split shot.
 But with fly fishing tackle, the weight of the fly line does the work.
-Or at least that’s the way it used to be.
+Or at least that’s the way it used to be . . .

 The original sin of fly fishing is additional weight.
 As soon as weight was added, in any form, that’s where things branched off.
 Weight is the original deviation from traditional fly fishing, and everything else has followed.
 So in my mind, drawing arbitrary lines about what is and what isn’t fly fishing anywhere else makes no sense.
 Added weight is what changed everything.

-The 20# monofilament in the Mono Rig serves as a fly line substitute, and when casting small lightweight nymphs, the weight in the 20# monofilament actually helps to push nymphs out there (like a fly line).
+The 20# monofilament in the Mono Rig serves as a fly line substitute, and when casting small, lightweight nymphs, the weight in the 20# monofilament actually helps to push nymphs out there (like a fly line).
 With any weight at the end of the line, there’s some pulling and pushing going on.
-But when we change to streamers, it’s mostly pulling.
+And when we changing to streamers, there’s a lot of pulling.
 Even a small water-soaked streamer weighs enough to pull the Mono Rig behind it.

 Bottom line — streamers are lures.
 Just sayin’.